Population - 44.8 million (2017)

 - E-auction (based on price only or multi-criteria) is sole evaluation method for tender procedures.

 - Simplification of participation in tender through “self-declaration approach” (only winner provides documents confirming qualification compliance to requirements).

 One of the main novelties was that an open source e-tendering system Prozorro was created.
 The system was designed at the initiative of civil society organisations and financed by several private IT firms.
 The system ownership has been transferred to Transparency International Ukraine and later by the end of 2015 – to Ministry of Economic Development and Trade.
 The e-system integrates useful analytical and monitoring tools - the BI module http://bi.prozorro.org/ and new monitoring forum for issues/disputes DoZorro http://dozorro.org/.

 The TPPR assessment of the PPL allows to conclude that it is quite progressive and well compliant with best international standards (GPA, UNCITRAL, EU).
-Ukraine scored best among the target countries of the TPPR assessment and showed that the legislation promotes very high level of transparency and is user-friendly.
+Ukraine leads the rating among the target countries of the TPPR assessment and shows that the legislation promotes a high level of transparency and is user-friendly.

 The Public Procurement Reform Strategy and Action Plan (Road-Map) was approved by Resolution No. 175 of the Cabinet of Ministers of Ukraine on 24 February 2016 addresses the development of the public procurement system in the period 2016 to 2022.
 The Strategy refers to the need to implement EU rules and standards as set by EU-Ukraine Association Agreement, to increase competition in public procurement and the necessity for professionalization and well-structured permanent training activities.

 Public Procurement Legislation is available at the following – link.